Track Days / Club Racing · Workflow guide

 No official entry list — numbers assigned day-of or ad-hoc

-Why it's hard: Unlike sanctioned racing, track days operate on trust and informal organization.
+Why it's hard.
+Unlike sanctioned racing, track days run on informal organization.
 Numbers might be handed out at check-in, and some drivers decline a number or show up with their own.

-How AI helps: RaceTagger detects all visible numbers.
-You match them to the organizer's list afterward.
-If a number is missing from the list, you ask the driver in the paddock during cooldown.
+How we handle it.
+RaceTagger detects the visible numbers and matches them to whatever organizer's list you import.
+If a number isn't on the list, it comes through unmatched and you ask the driver in the paddock during cooldown.

 medium